pwlimaverde/smart-core-assistant-painel/.trae/rules/project_rules.md

 - Django app tests must cover models, views, forms, and admin functionality.
 - Module/business logic tests must cover use cases, services, and domain logic.
 - Both test suites (Django apps and modules) should be executed before any commit.
+- **Always use `test-docker` for running tests as the project runs in Docker environment.**
 - Significant changes need updated documentation.
 - Reviewers must verify compliance with these rules before merging.
 - Encourage regular execution of linting and automated formatting to keep consistent quality.
 - Advise constant static code analysis using `ruff`.
 - Be direct, technical, but maintain cordiality and clarity in all interactions.
-- Run the full test suite (`test-all`) before any commit to ensure no regressions.
+- Run the full test suite (`test-docker`) before any commit to ensure no regressions.
 - Use pre-commit hooks to enforce code quality standards automatically.

 ## Security and best practices